BiChong-Jin/SocialMedia-Twitter-Clone/README.md

 For making this project:

 - React for the frontend
-- NextJS for routing and server sied rendering
+- NextJS for routing and server side rendering
 - Tailwind for css management
 - Prisma for database management
 - MongoDB for backend storage